geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

 """"

-Due to peculiar negative data recorded by the AeroTEM system, the decision was made to collect a second TEM survey in 2004 with an helicopter-born VTEM system.
-A total of 20 lines were flown orientated EW at a 75 m line spacing, with an additional 2 tie lines along NS for a total of 39 line-km.
+Due to peculiar negative data recorded by the AeroTEM system, the decision was made to collect a second TEM survey in 2004 with an helicopter-borne VTEM system.
+A total of 20 lines were flown orientated east-west using a 75 m line spacing, with an additional 2 tie lines in the north-south direction for a total of 39 line-km.
 The VTEM system measured the vertical component of the magnetic field using a concentric loop configuration.
 A cesium-vapour magnetometer bird is attached 15 m below the helicopter.